mgrin212/Notes/CLAS0855/lecture1.md

-# What is the bhagavad gita?
+# What is the Bhagavad Gita?

 It is an important philosophical text from Southeast Asia